Written by: Greg Ellifritz

 My website page views peaked in the year 2016.
 In that year, I had 5,120,608 page views.
 Coincidentally, that was the year that search engines and social media sites began their effort to “de-platform” content they don’t like.
 My site is filled with content that the large social media giants hate.

 I went from over five million page views in 2016 down to 2.6 million page views in 2021.
 In 2022 they dropped even farther to only 1,081,822 page views.
-I’m only getting 20% as many reads as I got five years ago.
+Last year, page views dropped even further down to 963,341 views.
+I actually got more pageviews than that on the very first year I started my website.
+I’m only getting less than 20% as many reads as I got seven years ago.

 Why am I telling you all this stuff?